 Shopify has a major presence in the eCommerce market.
-They power an enormous number of online stores and is considered an industry leader.
+It powers a significant number of online stores and is considered an industry leader.
 Shopify also offers its customers many different options for creating an entirely unique storefront, and its tools are integrated so well that you will find every tool you need to manage your online store (as well as in-store POS) right at your fingertips.
 Shopify has already helped businesses sell over 8 billion dollars worth of products.

 The mobile functionality allows for shop owners to manage their store from their mobile device.
 Shopify's App store also features more than 500 apps (both free and paid), all of which are geared towards optimizing your online business.
-Lastly, Shopify has 24/7 customer support.
-Shopify has even listed special telephone numbers for international customers, and their website has changeable language settings that make it user-friendly.
+Shopify has 24/7 customer support and has even listed special telephone numbers for international customers.
+The Shopify website has changeable language settings that make it user friendly.

 Shopify's Basic package costs $29/month and includes an unlimited amount of file storage, bandwidth, products, and a discount code engine.
-For those that aren't ready for an online store, Shopify offers a Lite starter package that gives users most of the same features as the upgraded packages, except for ways to sell on your own online store, Pinterest, and Twitter.
+For those customers who aren't ready for an online store, Shopify offers a Lite starter package that gives users most of the same features as the upgraded packages, except for ways to sell on your own online store, Pinterest, and Twitter.
 Users can choose from special templates and are guaranteed use of a secure checkout system.
-If you need more than their Lite and Basic package, Shopify has two other plans to choose from that range in price from $79-$179 per month.
+If you need more than the Lite and Basic package, Shopify has two other plans to choose from that range in price from $79-$179 per month.
 The difference between these plans is the credit card rates online and in person.
 The online credit card rates for Shopify's Lite and Basic plan are 2.9% + $0.30 and 2.6% + $0.30 and 2.4% + $0.30 for the Pro and Unlimited plan, respectively.
-They even have plans available for enterprises which means they are basically able to service any kind of business out there.
+Shopify even has plans available for enterprises which means it is basically able to service any kind of business out there.

 - Mobile App